 - Monitoring/detection surveys for diseases that require orchard management measures must be conducted regularly by AQSIQ/CIQ in orchards registered for export to verify the effectiveness of the measures.
 AQSIQ/CIQ will maintain annual survey results using a standard reporting format.
-These results must be made available to DAFF if requested. - AQSIQ would be required to inspect all export orchards prior to removal of bags and harvest for D. mali (marssonina blotch), G. yamadae (Japanese apple rust) and P. arbutifolia (apple blotch) to ensure that they are free from symptoms of the diseases.
+These results must be made available to DAFF if requested. - AQSIQ would be required to inspect all export orchards prior to removal of bags and harvest for D. mali (marssonina blotch), G. yamadae (Japanese apple rust) and P. arbutifolia (apple blotch) to ensure that the level of pathogens in registered export orchards is reduced so that the risk of fruit being infected is minimised.
 The inspection method, including details of the timing and size of the sampling to be undertaken for each orchard, appropriate for these diseases would be developed by AQSIQ.
 Results of the inspections would subsequently be made available to DAFF for auditing purposes. - For G. yamadae (Japanese apple rust), Australia proposes the removal of the telial hosts (Juniperus spp.) of the telial stage located within 2 km of orchards registered for export to Australia.
 This is consistent with the requirements for G. asiaticum (Japanese pear rust) and G. sabinae (European pear rust) for pears from China (Biosecurity Australia 2005b).
 AQSIQ has already implemented this requirement in pear production areas of Hebei, Shandong and Shaanxi as a requirement for the import of Chinese pears into Australia.
 AQSIQ has expressed concern at removing old Juniperus spp. amenity trees (AQSIQ 2006a).
 AQSIQ expressed a preference for alternative measures such as controlling the diseases on the telial host and/or adding the washing of fruit into the process, as suggested below.